LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 export default Todos;
 ```

 You use the `<For/>` component to loop through the list of todos.
 Now, you need to pass each todo item and the `deleteTodo` method further down to your `<TodoItem/>` component.
-This component is responsible for rendering each individual list item.
+This component is responsible for rendering each list item.

 ```jsx
 function TodoItem({todo,deleteTodo}){